kat-ushka/devops-with-kubernetes-course/Exercise 1.09/README.md

     `docker image push katushka/ping-pong:1.1`
 2. Started kubernetes cluster with command:
     `k3d cluster create -p 8081:80@loadbalancer --agents 2`
-3. Applied configs with command:
+3. Applied configs with commands:
+   `kubectl apply -f ping-pong/manifests/`
-   `kubectl apply -f manifests/`
+   `kubectl apply -f log-output/manifests/`
 4. After the pod was initialized opened http://localhost:8081 to see the response from log-output and http://localhost:8081/pingpong for response from ping-pong.